ddsky/spoonacular-api-clients/objc/docs/OAIIngredientsApi.md

 NSNumber* number = 10; // The maximum number of items to return (between 1 and 100).
 Defaults to 10. (optional) (default to @10)
 NSNumber* metaInformation = false; // Whether to return more meta information about the ingredients. (optional) NSString* intolerances = egg; // A comma-separated list of intolerances.
 All recipes returned must not contain ingredients that are not suitable for people with the intolerances entered.
 See a full list of supported intolerances. (optional)
+NSString* language = en; // The language of the input.
+Either 'en' or 'de'. (optional)

 OAIIngredientsApi*apiInstance = [[OAIIngredientsApi alloc] init];